fastmovingtarget/Portfolio/README.md

 I then tried adding in a Router, which immediately broke the site.
 During my attempts to fix it I discovered that React had moved up a version in December, which I'm sure will come in handy later.
 I also discovered that I was an idiot and was using npm install react-router-dom a directory further up than I should have, which lead me to a very quick solution.

-Next Step: Expand the navigation bar to point to different parts of my biography (weird calling it that)
+Next Step: Expand the navigation bar to point to different parts of my biography (weird calling it that).

+### Day 3 -